A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 Signing a contract

-If you’re signing a contract and you haven’t been asked to provide a COI, you may likely be asked for it.
-Many businesses entering into a contract or service agreement with another party will want to see a certificate of liability insurance before any work begins.
+If you’re signing a contract and you haven’t been asked to provide a COI, expect to provide one before work begins.
+Most businesses entering into a contract or service agreement with another party will want to see a certificate of liability insurance before any work begins.

 Obtaining a license